RevLogical/React-Deploy/README.md

 2. **Deploy** COUNT-2;

-    > As a DevOps engineer, I need to deploy the React application in a production container orchestration tool.
+    > As a DevOps engineer, I need to deploy the React application in a production container orchestration cluster.

     - Conditions of Satisfaction
       - A Dockerfile